Koudela/eArc-eventTree/README.md

 To rewrite the base leafs put the `.redirect` directive into the event tree root.

+Hint: The namespace constrains on characters and reserved words limits the usable leaf names.
+The `.redirect` directive allows you to define a leaf name with no restrictions at all.

 ### The lookup directive

 Every `.redirect` directive you use destroys a bit of the clarity the explicit